maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + **Feedback : Ansible modulse are executed locally and connect using NETCONF over SSH to Junos devices, performing operations on them as needed.**
 + Ansible modules are executed on the control server.
 + **Feedback : The Juniper implementation of Ansible requires all tasks to run locally on the Ansible control server.**
++ Ansible modules are copied and executed on the Junos device

 ## Python or PyEZ